-17. Capital management
+18. Capital management

 MBFCI is subject to the capital management at the MBGAG parent level.
 MBGAG uses net assets and value added as its basis for capital management.
 Net assets are managed on a divisional level at MBGAG rather than at a regional or company level.
 Accordingly, the net assets of the Company are not subject to review for capital management, but rather are reviewed as part of the net assets of the MBGAG divisions to which Company net assets are allocated.
 Value added shows the extent to which MBGAG achieves or exceeds the minimum return requirements of the shareholders and creditors, thus creating additional value.
 MBFCI monitors the required rate of return on net assets, and thus the cost of capital in accordance with MBGAG guidelines.
+Details regarding how MBGAG is meeting its objectives for managing capital can be found in Note 35 of the Mercedes-Benz Group 2024 Consolidated Financial Statements.

 The Company is part of the worldwide financial management that is performed for all Mercedes-Benz Group entities by MBGAG's Corporate Treasury.
-Financial management operates within a framework of guidelines, limits and benchmarks; for MBFCI, these are described in more detail in Note 15.
+Financial management operates within a framework of guidelines, limits and benchmarks; for MBFCI, these are described in more detail in Note 16.